alemart/surgescript/docs/engine/entity.md

 }
 ```

+#### private

+Private entities cannot be spawned via the level editor - they will be hidden.

 #### awake

-Tells Open Surge to **not** disable the object if it gets too far off camera.
+Don't disable the object nor move it back to its initial position if it gets too far off camera.

+#### disposable

+The engine will automatically destroy the object if it gets too far off camera.

 #### detached

-The object will **not** follow the camera - it will be rendered in screen space.
+The object will not follow the camera.
+It will be rendered in screen space.

-#### disposable

-Will destroy the object automatically if it gets too far off camera.

-#### private

-Private entities cannot be spawned via the level editor (they will be hidden).

 Functions